karlvr/lunar.js/README.md

 var anonymousContext = Lunar.context("");
 ```

 All of the different contexts created are independent.
-The same modules exist in all of the contexts but they are completely independent, with no shared state.
+The same modules exist in all of the contexts but they are independent as they are different objects.